rhempel/fixitinfirmware/posts/next-steps-for-jira-requirements-and-tests.rst

 {{% glossary_image "Flight Director Emily Nelson" %}}

-In the first post of this series we covered some background on requirements and tests for embedded systems development, and introduced te idea of using `Jira`_ together with the `Xray`_ and `R4J - easeRequirements`_ to manage this task.
+In the first post of this series we covered some background on requirements and tests for embedded systems development, and introduced the idea of using `Jira`_ together with the `Xray`_ and `R4J - easeRequirements`_ to manage this task.
 Your organization is probably already using Jira, and the plugins aren't that expensive.